 When you go through a challenging time in life, it often helps to have someone, such as a close friend or loved one, to lean on and to turn to for support.
 Even the most trying circumstances can often be made less stressful just by not having to go it alone.
 This is especially true in divorce, which many Pennsylvania residents will likely go through before 2019 ends.

 Ending a marriage in court can be emotionally traumatic, particularly if children are involved.
 There are also any number of issues that may arise, including but not limited to those involving finances, property division, custody and alimony.
 If you or your spouse happen to own a business, that can make proceedings even more complex.

 Although getting divorced is an intensely personal experience, you do not have to stand alone in court.
 In fact, acting alongside experienced legal representation is the best way to protect your rights and your children’s best interests.
 Even if you and your spouse get along well enough to peacefully discuss important matters, it still pays to know where to seek legal support if you feel ill-equipped to handle a specific issue.

 Divorce definitely prompts changes in life.
-That doesn't necessarily have to mean that your family life will be ruined.
-The Law Offices of Lisa Standish, in Pittsburgh, can be part of your strong support system to help you obtain a fair and agreeable settlement, whether you are able to achieve that outside a Pennsylvania courtroom or must enter litigation to accomplish your goals.
+That doesn’t necessarily have to mean that your family life will be ruined.
+The Lisa Standish, in Pittsburgh, can be part of your strong support system to help you obtain a fair and agreeable settlement, whether you are able to achieve that outside a Pennsylvania courtroom or must enter litigation to accomplish your goals.